When I underwent a mini gastric bypass I had little knowledge about bariatric surgery.

 Care, Support, Inform & Trust.

-As support group owner and administrator, I am asked questions on a daily basis about how to reach goals and overcome setbacks to weight loss.
+As the support group founder, I was asked questions on a daily basis about how to reach goals and overcome setbacks to weight loss.
 So I created The Gastric Guru as a place where people can turn to when they need support and guidance.
 I don't claim we have all the answers but we promote social sharing and create reliable content as a way to connect patients with experts and learn from each other's stories and experiences.

-Paul Nicholas is my support and strength.
-Paul had a RNY in January 2018 and has helped me to administrate the support groups.
-Paul has become a life long friend and now works alongside me on developing The Gastric Guru.
+Paul Nicholas has now taken over the support and strength within the groups.
+Paul had a RNY in January 2018 through the NHS.
+Paul has become a life long friend and now devotes his time to the groups.